You’ve arrived in Kent. After driving over the covered bridge onto route 7, meander along the Housatonic River and land in the center of town.

 8:00 am: On your way through Washington Depot, stop at Washington Park Association a postage stamp-size park on your left and admire the 46′ long “Currents”, a river sculpture in granite by Mark Mennin.
 You will want to stop and lay in the ripples and run your palms along the smooth, hand-polished, undulating surface.
 Walk across town and be sure to peak into the windows of George Home.
 They won’t be open this early, but looking in is worth the walk.

-8:15 am: Hidden Valley Restaurant.
+8:15 am: Hidden Valley Eatery.
 Sit at the counter and chat with the chefs and the locals.
 Chances are, they helped harvest or live near one of the farms from which the ingredients in your meal were sourced.
 The dining room is like a forest with branches of birch trees on the walls.
 Order the breakfast pizza with a sunny-side-up egg on top and one of their daily fresh-squeezed juices.

 9:30 am: Drive around Lake Waramaug.
 It’s almost a waste of time to try to describe.
 Just let the morning sun show you.
 This drive is imperative in the fall for “leaf-peepers”, the local term for visitors that come to town for the beautiful fall foliage.
 Ready for more winter sport?
 Strap on a pair of ice skates and soar over the winter ice of the lake.
 You can access the lake from Lake Waramaug State Park located on the west side.